crazyrabbitLTC/ETHNY-Word-Dao/README.md

 - Registry: Stores all the words in uint32 -> bytes32
 - Manager: Owner of both of the above contract and interface to access them.
 Charges a tiny fee to get a word back, which is planned to go to owners of WordDAOToken (last part not implemented yet).

+Also, check out this repo for a contract that utilizes this manager: [Ethnewyork-poi-tagger](https://github.com/j0x0j/ethnewyork-poi-tagger)

 ## Instructions to get this running

 Terminal Window 1: